Xiangyang1984/Pneumo-Typer/README.md

        -Rh, --recreate_heatmap
            Re-create the heatmap of cps gene distribution in genomes (Default: F).
 At this step, users can add a parameter "phylogenetic_tree" or "strain_reorder_file".
        -Rf, --recreate_figure
-           Re-create the figure of the genetic organlization of cps gene cluster for genomes (Default: F).
+           Re-create the figure of the genetic organization of cps gene cluster for genomes (Default: F).
 At this step, users can add a parameter "phylogenetic_tree" or "strain_reorder_file".
        -tree, --phylogenetic_tree
-           A Newick format tree file is used by Pneumo-Typer to automatically accociate the genomes with their phylogeny.
-Meanwhile, Pneumo-Typer will output a file named "temp_strain_reorder_file", which contains the order information of genomes in tree from up to down.
-It should be noted that all nodes name in provided tree must completely match with the genbank files name of all genomes.
+           A Newick format tree file is used by Pneumo-Typer to automatically associate the genomes with their phylogeny.
+Meanwhile, Pneumo-Typer will output a file named "temp_strain_reorder_file", which contains the order information of genomes in the tree from up to down.
+It should be noted that all nodes name in the provided tree must completely match the input file names of all genomes.
        -srf, --strain_reorder_file
-           A two-column tab-delimited text file is used to sort genomes from up to down accoding to users requirement.
+           A two-column tab-delimited text file is used to sort genomes from up to down according to users' requirements.
 Each row must consist of a strain name followed by the numerical order that is used for sorting genomes.
-It should be noted that all strains name must completely match with the genbank files name of all genomes.
+It should be noted that all strain names must completely match the input file names of all genomes.
        -Ts, --test
            Run pneumo-typer using Test_data as input to check whether Pneumo-Typer is installed successfully (Default: F).
        -V, --version